 Changing the Navigation Level for Books

 The Library includes different navigation levels to make navigating through a book easier.
 Navigation levels are dependent on the file format of the book and may differ from book to book.
-Examples of navigation levels are page, line, and sentence.

 To change the Navigation level: